-With the rapid and ongoing development of new technologies, the library and information services environment is characterized by fast-paced changing landscapes where new and emerging skills are a continued necessity.
-Training which allows the individual to keep pace with and make the most out of changing technologies and business applications, personal and professional development, and leadership development and career planning is a joint effort involving the organization, management and the individual.
-The information service can provide the structure, career path opportunities and climate to encourage leadership development, career planning and personal development.
+New skills, mindsets and competencies are also acquired through training, leadership development and career planning - actioned and delivered as a joint effort involving the organization, management and the individual.
+These strategies need not be limited to the workplace; everyone has a part to play.

+The information service has the role of providing the structure, career path opportunities and climate to encourage leadership development, career planning and personal development.
 The information services manager has a responsibility to ensure appropriate assignments, coaching and counselling to assist individuals in the realistic planning and attainment of their career objectives.
-They can develop the talents of their people by providing encouragement and support to extend the boundaries of personal growth and development.
-As part of the appraisal system they can assist individuals choose goals that can stretch them and help identify the means to attain them.
+Information services managers can also develop the talents of their people by providing encouragement and support to extend the boundaries of personal growth and development.
+As part of the appraisal system they can help individuals choose goals that can stretch them and help identify the means to attain them.
 From a professional point of view the manager can act as a role model, providing personal and professional qualities that individuals may strive to achieve.

 The individual also has to accept responsibility for their growth and development.
 This includes identifying their long-term career plans and seeking assistance from the organization's personal and professional development programmes.
-Action plans can be developed to assist in career planning by: